 If you’re trying to prevent a rumbling cylinder from boiling, you are likely already too late.

 So far, this hopefully has been pretty easy and straightforward to follow.
-This is the simplest (and usually the cheapest) option, and once-upon-a-time almost every home in this country was set up in this way (complete with coal range).
+This is the simplest (and usually the cheapest) option, and once-upon-a-time almost every home in this country was set up in this way (complete with coal range to match).
 But it does have a major downside that an increasing number of people find intolerable in this day-and-age (and the clue is in the name): low hot water pressure; namely poor shower pressure.

 Upsides: simplest plumbing.
 Conserves the most water.
 Cheapest to install.